PickNikRobotics/beta_moveit_website/team/team.md

                     <h3>Mike Hurowitz</h3>
                 </a>
                 <div class="team-position">Advisor</div>
-                <p>Michael is a serial entrepreneur and startup advisor.
+                <p>Michael is CEO of Orbital Micro Systems and he is a serial entrepreneur and startup advisor.
 Michael's expertise is in research commercialization, bringing new technologies from the lab to market.
 He has delivered over $24B of space missions, $7B of commercial aircraft, and 127 new products developed working with 35 Fortune 500 companies and almost 60 startups, 14 federal agencies, and 16 university research groups.
                 </p>
                 <span class="show-more-team">Read More</span>
             </div>